pujitatirumani1-hue/AI-Assignment-2/Uninformed_Search/README_Comparision.md

 DFS uses a stack (LIFO – Last In First Out) or recursion to explore nodes.

+UCS uses a priority queue where nodes are ordered according to their total path cost.

 ## Memory Usage

-BFS usually requires more memory because it must store all nodes at the current level before moving deeper into the search tree.
+BFS usually requires more memory because it stores all nodes at the current level before moving deeper into the search tree.

-DFS typically uses less memory because it only stores the nodes along the current path being explored.
+DFS typically uses less memory because it only stores nodes along the current path being explored.

+UCS can require significant memory because it stores multiple paths in the priority queue to ensure the lowest cost path is always selected.

 ## Speed / Execution Time

 DFS is generally faster in many problems because it quickly explores deeper paths without storing large numbers of nodes.

-In the implementation provided in `Water_Jug_Problem.c`, the program measures and displays the execution time for both BFS and DFS.
+In the implementation provided in `Water_Jug_Problem.c`, the program measures and displays the execution time for BFS and DFS.
 From the output we observe that BFS takes significantly more time compared to DFS for this problem, showing that DFS runs faster in this implementation.

+UCS may be slower than both BFS and DFS because it must constantly check and update path costs while selecting the node with the smallest cost.

 ## Optimality

-BFS guarantees the shortest path to the goal if all actions have equal cost.
+BFS guarantees the shortest path to the goal when all actions have equal cost.

 DFS does not guarantee the shortest solution because it may follow a longer path before finding the goal.

+UCS guarantees the optimal solution because it always expands the node with the lowest cumulative cost.

 ## Summary

-BFS is useful when the shortest solution path is required, but it may consume more memory and time.
+BFS is useful when the shortest path in terms of number of steps is required, but it may consume more memory.

 DFS is more memory efficient and often faster in practice, but it does not always produce the optimal solution.

+UCS is useful when actions have different costs and the lowest cost path must be found, although it may require more computation and memory.